biogeeker/atac_analysis/scripts/README.md

 ```

 The forth step is to call peaks:

 >If you followed original protocol for ATAC-Seq, you should get Paired-End reads.
 If so, I would suggest you just use --format BAMPE to let MACS2 pileup the whole fragments in general.
-But if you want to focus on looking for where the ‘cutting sites’ are, then --nomodel --shift -100 --extsize 200 should work. —— By Liu
+But if you want to focus on looking for where the ‘cutting sites’ are, then --nomodel --shift -100 --extsize 200 should work. --By Liu

 ```
 # We use macs2 to call peaks
 # only call NFR peaks